016: Yiddlife Crisis, Wandering the Desert, and Transparent

 Well, God saw to it that the slaves who left Egypt would not enter Israel feeling like slaves.
 The old generation had to die so that the new generation, born free, would (re)establish Israel as a free people.
 Is that fair, she ponders?
 Well, slavery wasn’t very fair, nor is the rest of Jewish history.
 But that question really piqued my interest on first viewing circa 2014.

 Flash forward to 2019: sitting in Rosh Hashanah services with Sharon (post) , let’s call us back row buddies, her guiding me on my first night at Nefesh synagogue.
 This was a mere few days after the Transparent series finale (Musicale Finale) aired.
-She informed me that Rabbi Susan Goldberg was consultant on the show and that in fact, the man I’d said hi to from afar a couple times – soon to be a good friend, Shaun (Taslich buddies) – was there with Jill Soloway, creator of Transparent.
+She informed me that Rabbi Susan Goldberg was consultant on the show and that in fact, the man I’d said hi to from afar a couple times – soon to be a good friend, Shaun (Taslich buddies) – was there with Joey Soloway, creator of Transparent.
 They are cousins.

-I’d spotted them the night before and thought Jill looked familiar, though I probably had only seen them in an interview at some point.
+I’d spotted them the night before and thought Joey looked familiar, though I probably had only seen them in an interview at some point.
 Shaun and I ran into each other in the lobby later on Rosh Hashanah day and finally chatted for a bit.
 (Some flirting, NBD)

 There was Torah-toting and dancing soon after and Shaun called me over and said I didn’t have to dance alone.
 This was a so warm and welcoming and fabulous.
 It encompassed everything I’ve experienced in this journey thus far.
 Just immediate warmth, welcome, and connection.

 And it was weird!
-Essentially all at once I learned that my Rabbi, newly guiding me personally, had been teaching me through the TV screen for 5 years, that these lovely people were the creators of that gorgeous vessel — Jill and their sister, Faith, and that mere days after a touching, catchy, fun, funereal finale of my favorite TV show, I was gonna dance and chat with the makers and talk about my conversion.
+Essentially all at once I learned that my Rabbi, newly guiding me personally, had been teaching me through the TV screen for 5 years, that these lovely people were the creators of that gorgeous vessel — Joey and their sister, Faith, and that mere days after a touching, catchy, fun, funereal finale of my favorite TV show, I was gonna dance and chat with the makers and talk about my conversion.
 On my first Rosh Hashanah.
-And swim in Jill’s pool.
+And swim in Joey’s pool.
 Then hang out on Yom Kippur (post).
 Stop it.
 Get out.

 The Creativity Desert